tuukkaviitanen/messenger/README.md

 If build and tagging are successful, deploys the main branch to [Render](https://render.com/) using [render-deploy-action](https://github.com/johnbeynon/render-deploy-action).
 After initializing the deployment, waits for deployment to finish successfully using [render-action](https://github.com/Bounceapp/render-action).
 It's good to note that these are separate steps to make locating possible problems easier.
 Free tier render services might take a long time to build and start up if there's a lot of traffic.

+### publish_docker_image

+If build and tagging are successful, creates a docker image from the application.
+Also deploys the image to GitHub Container Repository.
+It gets the version from the tag_release job output, and sets it as a tag for the image.
+It also sets the `latest` tag on the image.

+### container_deployment

+Deploys the latest published image to Render using the same deploy action used in the repository-based deployment.
+The wait action is not used as it doesn't currently support image-based deployments.

 ## Tests